 So the long-winded answer is, yes, sleep training is safe.

-Sleep training is a safe & valid option, and if you want a plan to do it in an intentional, effective, and most of all fair way, sleep coaching or Oh Baby Sleep Course can help!
+Sleep training is a safe & valid option, and if you want a plan to do it in an intentional, effective, and most of all fair way, a custom plan or Oh Baby Sleep Course can help!

 GET SLEEP SUPPORT